Thank you for reading our post, please rate this article at the end.

 No, you’re after the big boys who would make Captain Ahab’s jaw drop.

-Regarding saltwater fishing, the fishing line pounds can vary, depending on your target fish.
+Regarding saltwater fishing, the pound test of the fishing line can vary depending on your target fish.
 If you’re going after medium-sized fish like Redfish or Snapper, a 10-20 lb line should do the trick.
 But if you’re brave and want to wrestle with Sharks or Tuna, you might need something closer to an 80 – 100 lb line.

-The rule of thumb here is, the bigger and stronger the fish, the heavier your line needs to be.
+The rule of thumb here is that the bigger and stronger the fish, the heavier your line needs to be.

-However, let’s not forget that too heavy a line can be as much a hindrance as too light.
+However, let’s not forget that a too-heavy line can be as much a hindrance as a too-light one.
 After all, you’re fishing, not trying to lasso a bull.
-So, consider your target fish and strength when deciding on the fishing line pounds for saltwater fishing.
+So, consider your target fish and the strength of your line when deciding on the fishing line pound test for saltwater fishing.

 The number one thing you need to consider when choosing a fishing line strength is the average weight/ size of the fish species you are targeting.

-If the fish you are targeting has an average weight of less than 8 pounds, then an 8-pound test or 10-pound test line will be appropriate for landing it.
+If the fish you are targeting weighs less than 8 pounds, an 8- or 10-pound test line will be appropriate for landing it.

-A larger pound test strength line will be more suitable if it has a larger average weight.
+A larger pound-test strength line will be more suitable if it has a higher average weight.

 The second thing you need to consider is the target fish’s aggressiveness.
 If you are targeting an aggressive fish, you should get a line with a pound test strength of about 1.5X its weight.

-For example, for a fast-swimming fish such as a Dorado (average weight of 30 pounds), you should get a 45-pound test line to increase your chances of hooking it up and landing it.
+For example, with a fast-swimming fish like a Dorado (average weight of 30 pounds), use a 45-pound test line to increase your chances of hooking and landing it.

 The Best Pound Test Strength For Saltwater Fishing

-As mentioned in the section above, weight is the first thing to consider when choosing fishing line strength.
+As mentioned above, weight is the first factor to consider when choosing fishing line strength.

 Not all saltwater fish are the same weight or size; some are small, while others are bigger.